lcmmichielsen/PSI_pred/DL/README.md

 # Deep learning models

 Our deep learning models are based on the [Saluki](https://doi.org/10.1186/s13059-022-02811-x) model.
-Therefore this repository is forked from the original [Basenji](https://github.com/calico/basenji) repository.
+Therefore this repository is forked from the original [Basenji](https://github.com/calico/basenji) repository, which contains the code for the Saluki model.
 We adapted the 'rnann.py' and 'dataset.py' scripts in the 'basenji' folder such that they can work with exons as input.
-We also added 'exon_*.py' scripts to generate datasets, train the models, test the models, and do ISM.
+We also added 'exon_*.py' scripts in the 'bin' folder to generate datasets, train the models, test the models, and do ISM.
 In the tutorials folder, we explain how to use these.

 ### Installation
 Installation is similar to installing Basenji: